BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 226 ---

-L 12/226 EN Official Journal of the European Union 17.1.2015

 (r) whether the calculation of group solvency in the third country's prudential regime produces a result that is at least equivalent to the result achieved by either one of the calculation methods set out in Articles 230 and 233 of